Surface cluster algebra expansion formulae via loop graphs: Snake and loop graphs from surfaces

 \end{defn}

 \begin{rmk}

 Note that the hooked arc $\overset{{}_{\backsim}}{\gamma}$ is not unique, since there is a choice of orientation around the puncture at each notched endpoint.
-However, up to isomorphism, the resulting loop graph $G_{\gamma,T}$ is independent of this choice.
+However, up to isomorphism, the resulting loop graph $G_{\gamma,T}$ is independent of this choice as the gluing accounts for going ``both ways" around the puncture.

 \end{rmk}